tsykoduk/greg.nokes.name/_posts/2023-09-13-mac-hostnames.md

 <div style="float: left; padding: 10px 10px 10px 10px;"><img src="/binaries/2023/09/mac-hostnames.png" width="150" alt=" Balanced Rocks"><br />
 <sub><i>Image by <a href="https://greg.nokes.name/">Me</a></i></sub></div>

-One quirk that irks me about mDNS on Mac systems relates to the hostname behavior upon startup.
+One quirk that irks me about mDNS on Mac systems relates to the hostname behavior.
 Specifically, if the Mac believes another device is using its name, it appends a numerical suffix to the hostname.

 <!--more-->